Fatjet signatures of heavy neutrinos and heavy leptons in a left-right model with universal seesaw at the HL-LHC: Collider Analysis

-{\bf Cut-A} : \begin{itemize} \item The $p_T$ of leading fatjet is required to have ${p_T}_{j_1} > 500$ GeV, while $p_T$ of the sub-leading fatjet should have ${p_T}_{j_2} > 300$ GeV. \item The jet mass of both the leading and sub-leading fatjet should have a minimum value of $m_{j_i} > 150$ GeV ($i=1,2$) while their invariant mass must satisfy $m_{j_1 j_2} > 800$ GeV.
-Additionally, the next-to-sub-leading fatjet has jet mass of $m_{j_3} > 100$ GeV. \item The $p_T$ of sub-jets associated with leading charged lepton must have ${p_T}^{sj}_{l_1} > 100$ GeV. \end{itemize}
+{\bf Cut-A} : \begin{enumerate}[i.] \item The leading groomed fatjet is required to have ${P_T}_{j_1} > 500$ GeV, while the sub-leading groomed fatjet should have ${P_T}_{j_2} > 300$ GeV. \item The jet mass of both the leading and sub-leading groomed fatjet should have a minimum value of $m_{j_i} > 150$ GeV ($i=1,2$), while their invariant mass must satisfy $m_{j_1 j_2} > 800$ GeV.
+Additionally, the next-to-sub-leading groomed fatjet has jet mass of $m_{j_3} > 100$ GeV. \item The sub-jets associated with leading charged lepton must have ${P_T}^{sj}_{l_1} > 100$ GeV. \end{enumerate}